kevinfiol/pong/README.md

 # pong

-it's PONG! with a shitty AI
+it's PONG! with an impossible (but shitty) AI